UO-Biostats/UO_ABS/README.md

 This is a GitHub website for the University of Oregon Advanced Biological Statistics Class.

-It is based upon the minimal mistakes (https://mmistakes.github.io/minimal-mistakes/) GitHub theme :smile:.
+The actual website can be viewed at [https://wcresko.github.io/UO_ABS/](https://wcresko.github.io/UO_ABS/).

+Quick link: the [schedule](https://wcresko.github.io/UO_ABS/schedule/), with links to the slides.

 ## Instructors on your journey